 The not so obvious, but typical types of stressors you encounter when traveling are:

-- Having less options for food and water quality
+- Having fewer options for food and water quality

-- Not so supportive beds or environments which negatively impact sleep quality
+- Not so supportive beds or environments that negatively impact sleep quality

 - Sitting for prolonged periods of time or getting less movement in general